 Tickets can be collected from The Queen’s Hall Box Office: you will need to give your surname, postcode or booking reference when collecting.

-The Queen’s Hall Box Office is normally open Monday to Saturday 10.00am - 5.15pm or until just after the start time of a performance.
+The Queen’s Hall Box Office is normally open Monday to Friday 10.00am - 2.00pm and from ninety minutes before a performance starts until just after the main act has gone on stage.
 For further information about ticket collection or opening times, please telephone +44 (0)131 668 2019 or email firstname.lastname@example.org.

 Subject to individual promoter or artist requests, latecomers may not be admitted to an event, or only admitted ‘on applause’.
 If no exact start time is advertised, doors will usually open approximately one hour before the first act is on stage.